Antique Diamond Sourcing

 Antique diamonds are one of the most rewarding and most challenging categories of stones to source — and they’re the kind we’re most passionate about.

-Our sourcing process is designed to give clients access to the best stones in the market while protecting the time, relationships, and expertise required to find them.
+Our sourcing process is designed to give clients access to the best stones in the market.

 Why Source Through a Designer?